 This 1999 science fiction novel looks at the ideas of alternate realities / universes with a somewhat different approach.
 Things start out promisingly, albeit with a somewhat unbelievable core idea.

 This idea - that Europe vanishes overnight in 1912, being replaced by a continent identical in geography, but with a different natural evolution - has many plot holes.
 Some of them so big you can drive a very large bus through them.
 But leaving this aside, we get a promising start to the book.

 Obviously Britain has vanished - on the eve of the First World War, still the greatest imperial nation, and one controlling large swaithes of the globe.
-With it's capital gone, parts of the empire (Egypt is mentioned) gain rapid independece, while the remnants of the British Ruling Class - lead by Lord Kitchener, from Canada, attempt to hang on to India, and the more important bits.
+With it's capital gone, parts of the empire (Egypt is mentioned) gain rapid independence, while the remnants of the British ruling class - lead by Lord Kitchener from Canada, attempt to hang on to India.

-Britain's navy is intact, and this leads to the most exciting ideas in the book - that the vast, untapped natural resources of this new, primerial Europe, are up for grabs - and the US wants to get them.
-Sparking conflict between the two powers.
+Britain's navy is intact, and this leads to the most exciting ideas in the book - that the vast, untapped natural resources of this new, primeval Europe, are up for grabs and the US wants to get them, sparking conflict between the two powers.

-So the book centres on an expedition into the new/old continent.
+The book centres on an expedition into the new/old continent.
 At this point, the novel falls apart.
 Rapidly.
 We get some sort of alternate-reality, future civilisation, mumbo-jumbo.
-Different forces at the end of the galaxy are mentioned, who seem to be using the Earth as both a store of the accumulated information over the previous eons and a battlefield.
+Different forces at the end of the galaxy are mentioned, who seem to be using the Earth as both a store of the accumulated information over the previous aeons and a battlefield.
 Or something.